 This program, which combines coursework with hands-on training, prepares students to work in restaurants and the hospitality industry.
 Students develop basic baking skills and learn about food purchase and control, food safety and kitchen sanitation.
 The program also includes a 2-part course in professional baking and pastry production.
 Practical experience in the kitchen is obtained by working in the Cerritos College Café.
 Students may also have employment opportunities at local businesses.

 Long Beach City College (LBCC) is a public college that has two campuses and more than 950 courses.
 The culinary arts department at LBCC offers baking and pastry arts programs at three different levels: a 10-unit certificate of accomplishment, 2-year certificate of achievement and a 2-year associate degree program.

 This certificate requires only the 39 credits focused on baking and pastry creation.
 Students learn fundamental and advanced baking and pastry skills, workforce skills and specialty desserts and confections.
 Both cake and chocolate decoration courses are included.

 Associate in Science in Baking and Pastry Arts

-This 2 year degree requires 39 credits in culinary arts and 19 credits in general studies.
+This 2-year degree requires 39 credits in culinary arts and 19 credits in general studies.
 The culinary courses will take the student through workplace skills, breads, cake decorating and more advanced bakery operations.
 This mission of the program is for students to be able to create bread and pastries to industry standards while demonstrating kitchen safety and sanitation.

 Students can also find cake decorating classes at Pasadena City College, located about 12 miles from downtown Los Angeles.
-The college offers a baking and pastry certificate program that includes instructions on cake decorating.
+The college offers a baking and pastry certificate program that includes instruction in cake decorating.
 Cypress College, which is located roughly 23 miles away, offers a baking and pastry arts certificate program and a baking fundamentals certificate program; both programs teach students how to create special design cakes and pastry showpieces.